uavpal/disco-campan/README.md

 # Parrot Disco campan mod

 ## Introduction
 The Parrot Disco allows the pilot to tilt the camera view ("look up/down") via Skycontroller 2.
 However, **there is also a built-in pan function ("look left/right")**.
 Unfortunately, it's not available to the user for easy mapping in FreeFlight Pro.
+This mod allows the pilot to make full use of the camera panning feature besides the existing tilting function.\
 The video below shows the feature in action.

 [![Disco camera pan in action](https://uavpal.com/img/campan_video_400.png)](https://www.youtube.com/watch?v=CHgPvLMQGvA&t=120)